 After making on-time payments for 25 years, the ICR allows student loan forgiveness on the remaining amount.
 If there are any left out payments on the student loans at the end 25 years of the loan term, the left loan amount doesn't need to be paid.
 The forgiven loan amount is taxable income.
 The borrower has to pay tax after 25 years of the term for the forgiven amount.

-The borrower can receive forgiveness with the Public Service Loan Forgiveness program.
 The borrower should make at least 120 payments in the Direct Loan program.
 Then after 10 years of working in public service, the borrower can avail the benefits of the Public Service Loan Forgiveness.

 The borrower is not trapped situation if the condition changes.
 It allows the borrower to make prepayments and pay more rapidly.
 It is compulsory for a borrower to pay the interest.
 If the interest is not paid, the interest amount is added to the loan amount every year

 The payments for Income-Contingent Repayments are higher as compared to the other three debt-relief options.

 To be eligible for ICR there are some conditions based on the financial situation and the type of loan that a borrower has taken.
 To be eligible, the borrower must fall under certain guidelines.
 The borrowers who are not availing any IDR Plans and are seeking a low monthly payment on their federal student loans can apply for ICR.

 1. The borrowers currently availing IDR Plans and want to make changes in their repayment plan can apply

 2. The monthly payment must be less than the monthly expense of the payment that is to be made in a standard 10-year plan

 3. The Adjusted Gross Income (AGI) is calculated and subtract by 150 % of the poverty line